Chess: Notation

-To resolve ambiguities, an additional letter or number is added to indicate the file or rank from which the piece moved (e.g. Ngf3 means "knight from the g-file moves to the square f3"; R1e2 means "rook on the first rank moves to e2").
-For pawns, no letter initial is used; so e4 means "pawn moves to the square e4".
+For example, Qg5 means "queen moves to g5".
+Pawns have no letter initials; e4 simply means "pawn moves to e4".
+When multiple moves could be rendered the same way, the file or rank from which the piece moved is added to resolve ambiguity (e.g. Ngf3 means "knight from the g-file moves to the square f3"; R1e2 means "rook on the first rank moves to e2").
+If a move may be disambiguated by rank or file, it is done by file, and in the rare case that both are needed, squares are listed normally (e.g. Qh4xe1).